-To create a MAC-IPv4 pair, click the ADD button ( ).
+To create a MAC-IPv4 pair, click the ADD button (+).
 In the opened window, fill in the MAC address field.
 You can choose a device connected to the router's LAN at the moment.
 To do this, select the relevant MAC address from the drop-down list (the field will be filled in automatically).
 Then in the IP address field, enter an IPv4 address which will be assigned to the device with the specified MAC address.
-In the Hostname field, specify a network name of the device for easier identification.
-To limit the time of the specified IPv4 address assignment, specify the required value in the Lease time field.
-Click the SAVE button.
+In the Hostname field, specify a network name of the device for easier identification (optional).
+Click the APPLY button.